Basic quasi-reductive root data and supergroups: Basic quasi-reductive supergroup of monodromy type

-\begin{lemma} The restriction of the bilinear form to $\ttt$ must be non-degenerate, which will be denoted by $(\cdot,\cdot)_{\ttt}$. \end{lemma} \begin{proof} From the even property of the non-degenerate bilinear form $(\cdot,\cdot)$, it follows that the restriction of this form to $\ggg_\bz$ is non-degenerate.
+\begin{proof} From the even property of the nondegenerate bilinear form $(\cdot,\cdot)$, it follows that the restriction of this form to $\ggg_\bz$ is nondegenerate.
 Now $(H, \ggg_\bz)\ne 0$ for any nonzero $H\in\ttt$.
 So the claim can be deduced from the following